Chronology - Worst Ebola outbreak on record tests global response

 French President Francois Hollande says military hospital will be set up in Guinea.

 Sept.
-22: WHO says outbreak largely contained in Senegal and Nigeria; says Ebola has killed more than 2,811 in West Africa.
+22 - WHO declares outbreak largely contained in Senegal and Nigeria but says Ebola has killed more than 2,811 people in West Africa.

 Sept.
-25: Duncan goes to Dallas hospital with fever and abdominal pain.
+25 -Duncan goes to Dallas hospital with fever, abdominal pain.
 He is sent back to apartment where he is staying despite telling a nurse he travelled from West Africa.

-Cuba says will train 296 more doctors and nurses to treat West Africa Ebola patients, in addition to 165 already preparing to go to Sierra Leone.
+Cuba says it will train 296 more doctors and nurses to treat Ebola patients in West Africa, in addition to the 165 already preparing to go to Sierra Leone.

-Cuba sends 165 doctors and nurses to Sierra Leone, the first group of volunteers from the Caribbean island.
+Cuba sends 165 doctors and nurses to Sierra Leone on a mission to treat Ebola patients, the first group of volunteers from the Caribbean island.

 Oct.
-2: Britain pleads at conference in London for international help to fight epidemic.
+2 - Britain pleads for international help to fight epidemic at conference in London.

-NBC News says American freelance cameraman, Ashoka Mukpo, has Ebola; he will be flown to United States for treatment.
+NBC News says American freelance cameraman in its employ, Ashoka Mukpo, has Ebola; will be flown to United States for treatment.

 Oct.
-3: WHO says 3,439 dead out of 7,492 suspected, probable and confirmed cases in West Africa and United States, which has one.
+3 - WHO says 3,439 dead out of 7,492 suspected, probable and confirmed cases in West Africa and the United States, which has one.

-Ugandan doctor with Ebola arrives in Frankfurt from Sierra Leone for treatment.
+Ugandan doctor with Ebola arrives in Frankfurt, Germany from Sierra Leone for treatment.

 Oct.
-4: Volunteer nurse in Liberia who was first French national to contract Ebola leaves hospital outside Paris after being successfully treated.
+4 - Volunteer nurse in Liberia who was first French national to contract Ebola leaves hospital outside Paris after being successfully treated for the disease.

 Cameraman Mukpo in Omaha; taken to Nebraska Medical Center.